excalidraw/excalidraw/src/packages/excalidraw/README_NEXT.md

 ```

 This function will make sure all properties of element is correctly set and if any attribute is missing, it will be set to default value.

+When `localElements` are supplied, they are used to ensure that existing restored elements reuse `version` (and increment it), and regenerate `versionNonce`.
+Use this when you import the scene with elements which may include the ones already on the scene, to ensure that your reconciliation algorithm can detect them as newer.
+Required: supply `null`/`undefined` if not applicable.

 #### `restore`